Cesáreo Victorino (footballer, born 1947)

 Cesáreo Victorino Ramírez (8 February 1947 – 19 June 1999) was a Mexican footballer who competed in the 1968 Summer Olympics.

 After his active career, Victorino worked as a coach.
-He recently trained a young team from CF Pachuca.
-On 19 June 1999 he was on a bus trip to Acapulco with a team trained by him to complete a friendship game.
+He had recently trained a young team from CF Pachuca.
+On 19 June 1999, he was on a bus trip to Acapulco with a team he trained to complete a friendship game.
 In the immediate vicinity of the city of Cuernavaca the bus failed.
 There were 15 injured and five death victims, including Cesáreo Victorino.